What is the UK Spouse Visa?

 Self-employment and the UK Spouse Visa Financial Requirement

 You can still apply for a UK Spouse Visa if your spouse is self-employed.
-As per the Immigration Rules, a gross annual income of at least £29,000 will apply.
+As per the Immigration Rules, a gross annual income of at least £18,600 will apply - with this figure rising by £3,800 for the first child and an additional £2,400 for each additional child.

 There are two ways in which the financial requirements can be satisfied through self-employment: